simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

     $('#get-selected-plain-text').click(getSelectedPlainText);

     ```
-3. In **Home.js**, add the following functions to get the selected data as plain text:
+3. In **Home.js**, add the following functions to get the selected data as plain text and then display it:
     ```js
     // Get the selected data as plain text function getSelectedPlainText() {